twojineric/TestCaseGen/README.md

  Has options for delimiters, start and end characters and various datatypes including integers, floating point numbers, strings and characters.

+ Robust customization for string tests and has an option to include multiple datatypes in the same testcase.
  Has options for multiple testcases at a time and 2D array generation.

 ## Coming Soon!
- Sorting, improved customization for string tests and the ability to have multiple datatypes in the same test.
+ Generate a random list of actual words, an option for repitition and sorting.

  ---
  Eric Jin 2020